harnitsignalfx/signalfx-fargate/apm-python/README.md

 # signalfx-apm2-python

-Requirements: Debian Linux i.e. Ubuntu with ports 22/80/443/5000 unrestricted

-This is a Hello World style exercise to demonstrate SignalFx APM2.0 instrumentation and tracing with Python using a minimal flask server example.
+This is a Hello World style exercise to demonstrate tracing with Python using a minimal Flask server example.

-This is not official product documentation.
-Official SignalFx documentation is here: [https://docs.signalfx.com](https://docs.signalfx.com)

 ### Step #1 Install SignalFx Agent 5.02 or higher